jaderigby/segments/README.md

 Let's face it: Humans don't pay attention to grids.
 So why should our website layouts?
 Introducing Segments!

+"So what is a segment?", you ask.
+I'm glad you asked!
+A segment is a way of breaking a design down to portions, as opposed to a layout of imaginary grids, and where a design falls within that grid.
+Instead, you describe what your layout is doing, and NOT where it fits in some contrived grid system.

 ## It All Starts With Panels ##

 The first element that you need is called a "panel".
 This is the container for your segments.
 It is similar to how many libraries use a "container".
 What makes it unique, though, is the fact that it facilitates some modern web design paradigms.
 "Huh"?